-As Recommended by House Committee on Taxation
+As Amended by House Committee of the Whole

 Brief

 House Sub. for SB 196 would provide a new state income tax deduction known as "expensing" for certain qualified investments; repeal or phase out a number of existing state income tax credit and sales tax exemptions; repeal the Kansas Economic Opportunity Initiative Fund (KEOIF); and create a new fund, the Job Creation Program Fund (JCPF).